 The overall working population grew 11% between 2011 and 2018 per the latest BLS data available.
-We have heard a lot lately about employees reentering the workforce as the expansion continues, and this probably plays a role.
-Still the growth in the older working population is remarkable with the top two age groups (55 to 54 and 65 years and older) growing by 20% and 46% respectively.
+We have heard a lot lately about employees reentering the workforce as expansion continues, and this probably plays a role.
+Still the growth in the older working population is remarkable.
+Note how the top two age groups (55 to 54 and 65 years and older) grew by 20% and 46% respectively.

 Now each of these trends will behave differently in local and regional markets, so the national statistic is probably not the best basis on which to make a decision, though big trends may color in particular the on-line job market’s supply and demand dynamics.

-We begin our process by clarifying each career changer’s objectives, not only professionally, but also with respect to family and relationships, fitness and health, and financial independence.
+We begin our process by clarifying each career changer’s objectives.
+We focus not just professionally, but also with respect to family and relationships, ﬁtness and health, and ﬁnancial independence.
 Together with business success, these parameters help candidates clarify their own needs.
 The psychometric DISC evaluation also helps clients understand some of the behavior-based issues they may have faced in their careers so far, while the personal strategic plan helps them target their career change on a longer time horizon, sometimes requiring stepping-stone jobs to get to their ultimate destination.

 Here’s what one recent client said about our Clarity Program© (the ﬁrst step in the Barrett Group career change program):